Table of contents

 The first step in your customer experience strategy is to have a clear customer-focused vision that you can communicate with your organization.
 The easiest way to define this vision is to create a set of statements that act as guiding principles.

-For example, Zappos uses their Zappos core family values and these values are embedded into their culture, which includes delivering wow through service, being humble and embracing change.
+For example, Zappos use their core family values and these values are embedded into their culture; which includes delivering wow through service, being humble and embracing change.